zeitgeistpm/documentation/docs/learn/order-book.md

 market's base asset (collateral).
 The order book can be set as the market's scoring rule.
 The operations within the order book are primarily managed through three fundamental functions: `place_order`, `remove_order`, and `fill_order`.
+It's important to mention that market creator fees are charged for each taken order.

 ### Place Order